govuk-one-login/authentication-acceptance-tests/README.md

 #### AWS SSM Parameter Store Configuration

 This is the default option if running the tests using `./run-acceptance-tests.sh`.
-You need to have access to the `digital-identity-dev` AWS account and be on the VPN for it to work.
+You need to have access to the `gds-di-development` AWS account and be on the VPN for it to work.
 You do not need to create a local .env file to use this option.

 The configuration provided will connect to the build environment.